Getting Into Consulting as a PhD: Complete Guide (2026)

 MBA candidates spend two years networking with recruiters, alumni, and classmates who are all recruiting for consulting at the same time.
 Most PhD candidates do not have this built-in network.

 Start early.
-Attend PhD-specific recruiting events hosted by consulting firms.
-Reach out to PhD alumni who transitioned into consulting through LinkedIn.
-Join consulting clubs at your university.
-The people who get the most referrals are the ones who start networking 6 to 12 months before application deadlines.
-If your resume is not getting you interviews, my resume review service includes unlimited revisions with a 24-hour turnaround to help you land 3x more interviews.
+Attend PhD-specific recruiting events hosted by consulting firms, reach out to PhD alumni who made the transition through LinkedIn, and join the consulting club at your university.
+The candidates who get the most referrals are the ones who start networking 6 to 12 months before application deadlines.

 How Should PhDs Apply to Consulting Firms?